optimist0372/ascertainment-bias/README.md

 These packages are required for data processing, visualization, and ancestry deconvolution.
 Make sure all packages are installed without errors before running the scripts.

+## 💻 Execution environment

+All scripts are designed to run in a standard R environment on a local machine.

+- No high-performance computing (HPC) resources are required for the tutorial dataset
+- The provided example can be run on a typical laptop or desktop
+- For larger datasets, users may optionally run the scripts on an HPC system

+The code does not rely on any HPC-specific configuration.

 ## 🚀 Quick start
 ```r
 source("scripts/estimate_asc_with_census_rep.R")